desilent/tarkov-mod-manager-v2/README.md

 **Mod toggling** — Disabling a mod moves it to a `__disabled__/` subfolder.
 Re-enabling moves it back.
 No files are ever deleted by toggling.

-**Presets (strict mode)** — Loading a preset disables any mod not listed in the preset.
-This ensures a clean, predictable mod set — important for FIKA where mismatched mods cause desync.
+**Presets (strict mode)** — Loading a preset disables any mod not in the preset.
+Optionally bundles config file snapshots — when loaded, all configs are restored from the snapshot (with `.bak` backups).

 **Version detection** — Reads mod versions from multiple sources in priority order:
 1. `package.json` (standard SPT server mods)
 2. JSON config files (`config`, `config.json`, `mod.json`, `manifest.json`)
-3. BepInEx `[BepInPlugin]` attribute in .NET DLLs (parses the User Strings heap for GUID + version)
+3. BepInEx `[BepInPlugin]` attribute in .NET DLLs (parses the #US heap for GUID + version)
 4. .NET `AssemblyFileVersion` / `AssemblyInformationalVersion` attributes
 5. PE `VS_FIXEDFILEINFO` version resource

+**WebSocket** — The UI connects via WebSocket for real-time updates.
+Container status changes and log lines are pushed instantly instead of polled.
+Falls back to HTTP polling automatically if WebSocket is unavailable.

 **Config editor** — Creates `.bak` backups before every save.
 Shows a disclaimer banner when the container is running since some changes may require a restart.